4RPH: History

 In 1978, the Minister for Post and Telecommunications put the might of the government behind the idea and announced funding for “special radio communications service for the blind and other people with reading difficulties.”
 With this funding Queensland Radio for the Print Handicapped Limited was established and started broadcasting the daily newspapers for an hour each morning on Classical community radio station 4MBS.

 Spero kept pushing for the station to have a signal of its own and his persistence paid off.
 In February 1984, Radio 4RPH launched as its own dedicated radio service.
 Currently, the station broadcasts on 1296AM, DAB+, and streams online.
 The organisation is a not-for-profit charity business that uses grants, sponsorship, and donations to operate.

 In 1991, Station Manager, Ralph Gray, recruited Ed Richardson as a technician.
 At the time, Robert Harris was volunteering as Book Keeper/ Treasurer.
 Brendan Taggart, George Lovejoy and Bill Gibson contributed their experience and time to help keep the station afloat.
 Ed remained a constant and was left in charge in 1993.
 In 1995, he was awarded a lifetime membership.
 By June 2017, as manager, and still volunteering, he had relocated the station three times.

 In 2017, Scott Black then took over and was able to modernise the sound and equipment.
 The board then purchased the current premises in Morris Towers.
-Scott was followed by Paul Price as acting Station Manager and now, in 2023, Chris Corcoran came onboard.
+Scott was followed by Paul Price as acting Station Manager and now, in 2023, Chris Corcoran came on board.

 The vital contributions of blind Announcers and Technical Producers, Marty Rankin, Steve Sparrow, Steve Richardson, Paul Price, Vaughan Bennison and Geoff Shang must also be highlighted.
 Finally, it is important to recognise the essential role played by the wonderful team of volunteers who continue to announce, read and contribute to the stations sub-committees.